dymurray/apb-blogs/rocketchat-tutorial.md

 What's important to note here is that we used the `register` portion of the Ansible module when we created the route to store the output of the `route` creation.
 This output is then used as the value for the `ROOT_URL` environment variable as `{{ route.route.spec.host }}`.
 We also created two individual service declarations for Mongo and RocketChat for each container in the pod.

 ## Deprovisioning
-By default we recommend that an APB author provides a basic deprovisioning role.
+By default, we recommend that an APB author provides a basic deprovisioning role.
 This way a user can delete the service from the WebUI and all of the APBs corresponding resources are properly deleted. `apb init` provides a skeleton deprovision role with commented resources just like the provision role.
 Uncomment the `service`, `route`, and `deploymentconfig` resources in the deprovision task like so:

 ```yaml
 - openshift_v1_route: